 - Coaching philosophies.
 Possibly the most important aspect to choosing a gym is finding an establishment that values education in a manner you agree with.
 A good gym will find the right balance between challenging the kids to strive for improvement while keeping the focus on fun.
 Coaches and staff should be approachable for comments, questions, and concerns.
 They should be knowledgeable and caring.
 Do the instructors teach children morals, values, character, health, fitness and good work ethics?
 A gym that helps students succeed breeds confidence and a desire to learn more.

 - Safety and sanitation.
 These days one thing in the forefront of every parent’s mind more than ever is “will my child be safe here?”
 Here at Salem, we follow all CDC guidelines and even go above and beyond to keep every child safe, and our facility sanitized and clean.
-You can find the full details on our website.

 - Class times and varieties.
 Classes should be separated by age and skill levels-this allows for more individualized teaching.
 Finding a gym that has a variety of class levels at a variety of times will be beneficial as your gymnast grows.
 Life can get crazy at different times and being able to find the same level class for your child at different times will make your life easier.